-The most important point in critical analysis of “MCMXIV” (1914) is that it is entirely about the effects of wars.
+The most important point in the critical analysis of “MCMXIV” (1914) is that it is entirely about the effects of wars.
 Philip Larkin shows that people become fearful when they think about war.
 However, soldiers become enthusiastic.
 England has suffered a lot in First World War.
 Philip Larkin has witnessed only World War-II but he is well aware about the effects of Word War-I too.
 He knows the pains and agonies of people.
 He also knows that England lose its glory in World War-I.

 Critical Analysis of “MCMXIV” (1914)